apolloaotc/src/README.md

-# Apolloachain - one new public chain, based on EOSIO code.
+# Apollochain - one new public chain, based on EOSIO code.
 The Most Powerful Infrastructure for Decentralized Applications.

-Welcome to the Apolloachain source code repository!
+Welcome to the Apollochain source code repository!
 This software enables businesses to rapidly build and deploy high-performance and high-security blockchain-based applications.

-Some of the groundbreaking features of Apolloachain include:
+Some of the groundbreaking features of Apollochain include:

 1. Free Rate Limited Transactions
 1. Low Latency Block confirmation (0.5 seconds)